BNP to seek initial bids for Egyptian retail arm sale - sources

 The lender operates nearly 70 branches in the North African country where political unrest last year toppled the regime of former president Hosni Mubarak.

-The sale may attract top regional banks in the Gulf Arab region, such as National Bank of Abu Dhabi (NBAD) and Qatar National Bank, who are looking to expand in Egypt and see the country as a long-term play, a banking source said.
+The sale may attract top regional banks in the Gulf Arab region, such as National Bank of Abu Dhabi (NBAD) NBAD.AD and Qatar National Bank QNBK.QA, who are looking to expand in Egypt and see the country as a long-term play, a banking source said.

 BNP's Egypt retail business has a book value of around $350 million, according to the source.